Veterans Affairs Medical Center Substance Abuse Treatment Program - Erie Pennsylvania

 Veterans Affairs Medical Center Substance Abuse Treatment Program - Erie, PA

-Veterans Affairs Medical Center Substance Abuse Treatment Program is treatment center located at 135 East 38th Street in the 16504 zip code in Erie, PA that offers medication-assisted addiction treatment.
+Veterans Affairs Medical Center Substance Abuse Treatment Program is treatment facility located at 135 East 38th Street in the 16504 zip code in Erie, PA that offers medication assisted addiction treatment.
 It accepts veterans and people with co-occurring substance use and mental disorders into its treatment service.
-Veterans Affairs Medical Center Substance Abuse Treatment Program provides suboxone prescription, buprenorphine detox and relapse prevention from naltrexone to young adults and adults.
-Some of the treatment approaches used by Veterans Affairs Medical Center Substance Abuse Treatment Program consist of motivational interviewing, brief intervention and anger management.
-Veterans Affairs Medical Center Substance Abuse Treatment Program also offers detox programs and offers alcohol detox and opioid detox.
+Veterans Affairs Medical Center Substance Abuse Treatment Program provides relapse prevention from naltrexone, buprenorphine detox and buprenorphine maintenance to young adults and adults.
+Some of the treatment approaches used by Veterans Affairs Medical Center Substance Abuse Treatment Program consist of cognitive behavioral therapy, brief intervention and relapse prevention.
+Veterans Affairs Medical Center Substance Abuse Treatment Program also includes detox programs and offers opioid detox and alcohol detox.

 Address: 135 East 38th Street, Erie, PA 16504